codesavory/codesavory.github.io/pages/csvad.md

-# Computational System for Visal Art and Design(CSVAD)
+# Processing Sketches

 This work represents the work done during the coursework for CSVAD and shares the work across sketches, designs, patterns, colors, user inputs and computational systems.
+All of this was done using the Processing graphics framework and written in Javascript in p5.js

 [GitHub Code](https://github.com/CSVADW21/suriya) <br />